 To me, that suggests Food Network is doing its best to opt you “in” to keeping your subscription another year, despite your protests.
 That’s no way to keep a customer.

 There are other ways of contacting the Food Network Magazine.
-A little sleuthing will reveal that it’s published by Hearst and it’s not too difficult to extract the names and email addresses with a few clicks.
-Email addresses are formatted [email protected] So if I worked for Hearst — which I don’t — my email address would be [email protected]
+A little sleuthing will reveal that it’s published by Hearst.
+It’s not too difficult to extract the names and email addresses with a few clicks.
+Email addresses are formatted email@example.com.
+So if I worked for Hearst — which I don’t — my email address would be firstname.lastname@example.org.

 As far as I can tell, Food Network Magazine doesn’t need to resort to these hard-sell tactics to get your repeat business.
 It offers a solid editorial product.
 Subscribers’ needs change, and the magazine needs to accept that instead of pressuring you into a renewal.

 I contacted Food Network Magazine on your behalf.
-You received a direct email from a senior editor, apologizing for the fact that the cancellation has been “so complicated and frustrating for you.”
+You received a direct email from a senior editor.
+She apologized that the company had made the cancellation process “so complicated and frustrating for you.”

 “It should not be this difficult,” she added.
 “Please accept my apology on behalf of the magazine and if you have any concerns in the future please don’t hesitate to contact me directly.”

-Oh, and your subscription has been canceled, once and for all.
+Oh, and Food Network?
+It canceled your subscription, once and for all.